SageMathOER-CCC/.github/profile/README.md

-# Welcome to the Chicago City Colleges Open Educational Resource for SageMath
+# Welcome to the Chicago City Colleges OER for SageMath

 ## Empowering the next generation of mathematicians and computer scientists with open-source tools.

-We are developing essential resources for students to use mathematics software effectively.
+We are developing essential resources for students to use mathematical software effectively.
 Our goal is to streamline the learning process with SageMath.
 This approach helps students focus more on mathematics and reduces the friction of learning how to code.
 Our resources are designed for all math students, regardless of programming experience.
 SageMath covers a range of mathematical areas such as algebra, geometry, number theory, cryptography, numerical computation, calculus, and more.
 Currently, we are developing an online textbook for college-level discrete math courses, utilizing SageMath.

 ### What is SageMath?